Daniel Webster (Florida politician): Elections

 Webster first ran for the Florida House in 1979 at age 30.
 He had been working on a project with his church to convert a residential house into a place for Sunday school to be conducted.
 When the Orange County commissioners rejected the church's request for a zoning exception, Webster investigated and found that the county commission had rejected every zoning exemption request brought before them by a church or religious organization.
-Seeking to rectify what he thought an injustice, Webster decided to run for public office after finding no politician who shared his displeasure with local and statewide government.
+Seeking to rectify what he thought was an injustice, Webster ran for public office after finding no politician who shared his displeasure with local and statewide government.

 In the Republican primary, Webster ranked first with 38%, short of the 50% necessary to avoid a runoff election.
 In the runoff, he defeated Barbara Owens, 54%–46%.
 In the general election, he defeated Democratic State Representative Henry Swanson 51%–49%, a difference of just 2,070 votes.
 The race came down to one precinct, Webster's own Pine Hills, which he won.

 After redistricting, Webster ran in Florida's newly redrawn 41st House District in 1982.
 He was reelected, defeating Craig Crawford 58%–42%.
 In 1984, he was reelected to a third term over fellow State Representative Dick Batchelor, 54%–46%.

-After defeating Batchelor in 1984, Webster never had another opponent in the State House of Representatives, being reelected unopposed every two years.
+After defeating Batchelor in 1984, Webster never had another opponent in the State House of Representatives and was reelected unopposed every two years.

 Tenure

 Webster was first elected to the Florida House of Representatives in 1980.
-There, he served as Minority Floor Leader, and then Minority Whip.
-In 1996, when the Republicans gained a majority in the House, Webster became the first Republican Speaker of the Florida House in 122 years.
+There, he served as Minority Floor Leader and then Minority Whip.
+In 1996, when the Republicans gained a majority in the House, Webster became the first Republican speaker of the Florida House in 122 years.
 He remained Speaker until 1998 when term limits made him ineligible to run for reelection.

-During his tenure as Speaker of the Florida House of Representatives, Webster received recognition and awards from a number of organizations, including the American Heart Association for support of AHA priority issues (1996), the Board of Regents Legislative Award (1995), the Florida Association of State Troopers Leadership Award for Excellence in Legislative Leadership (1996), the Florida Banking Association Award (1995), the Florida Chamber of Commerce Legislator of the Year (1995), the Florida Farm Bureau Legislative Award (1995), the Florida Hotel and Motel Association Special Recognition Award (1995), the Florida League of Cities Quality Floridian (1995), the Florida Medical Association recognition award (1996), and the Republican Party of Florida Statesman of the Year award (1995).
+During his tenure as Speaker of the Florida House of Representatives, Webster received recognition and awards from several organizations, including the American Heart Association for support of AHA priority issues (1996), the Board of Regents Legislative Award (1995), the Florida Association of State Troopers Leadership Award for Excellence in Legislative Leadership (1996), the Florida Banking Association Award (1995), the Florida Chamber of Commerce Legislator of the Year (1995), the Florida Farm Bureau Legislative Award (1995), the Florida Hotel and Motel Association Special Recognition Award (1995), the Florida League of Cities Quality Floridian (1995), the Florida Medical Association recognition award (1996), and the Republican Party of Florida Statesman of the Year award (1995).